-Catch-up contributions are not subject to the elective deferral limit (the lesser of 25% of compensation or \$14,000).
+Catch-up contributions are not subject to the elective deferral limit (the lesser of 25% of compensation or \$15,500 in 2008).

 Overall limit on SEP contributions.
-If you also make nonelective contributions to a SEP-IRA, the total of the nonelective and elective contributions to that SEP-IRA cannot exceed the lesser of 25% of the employee's compensation or \$42,000 (\$44,000 for 2006).
+If you also make nonelective contributions to a SEP-IRA, the total of the nonelective and elective contributions to that SEP-IRA cannot exceed the lesser of 25% of the employee's compensation or \$46,000 for 2008 (\$49,000 for 2009).
 The same rule applies to contributions you make to your own SEP-IRA.
 See Contribution Limits, earlier.